eelhaik/AncestryGeni/README.md

 1. All ancestry proportions must be decimal numbers between 0 and 1
 2. Values use commas as decimal separators (European format)
 3. The sum of ancestry components must equal 1.0
-4. Sample_Name and Final_HGDP are identifiers
-5. Ancestry_Label indicates the known ancestry group

 ## Output Files